Germany's Scholz urges Xi to exert influence on Russia

 The visit is also occurring amid rising tensions over Taiwan and follows a U.N. report that said Chinese human rights violations against Uyghurs and other ethnic groups in its Xinjiang region may amount to crimes against humanity.

-In a statement, VW’s China head, Ralf Brandstatter, said Sholz’s visit is important during “politically and economically challenging times like these.”
+VW’s China head, Ralf Brandstatter, said Scholz’s visit was important during “politically and economically challenging times like these.”

 China is Germany’s most important trading partner, with 5,000 German companies active in the country and hundreds of thousands of German jobs tied to the Chinese market.
 More than 14 million jobs in China depend on business with European companies, Brandstatter said.